-The Company draws on the world-class research reputation of its collaborative scientific partners and their expertise, including discovery capabilities that combine cutting-edge cancer biology and industrial scale small molecule medicinal chemistry.
+The Company draws on the world-class research reputation of its collaborative scientific partners and their expertise, including discovery capabilities that combine cutting-edge cancer biology and industrial style small molecule medicinal chemistry.

 The Children’s Cancer Institute (CCI) is the only independent medical research institute in Australia devoted to research into the causes, prevention and cure of childhood cancer.
 Their research programs bring together recognised leaders in the field and focus on understanding childhood cancer and identifying a more targeted and individualised approach to diagnostics and treatment.